cimgui/cimgui/README.md

   * destructor : is set if the function is a destructor for a class
   * templated : is set if the function belongs to a templated class (ImVector)
   * templatedgen: is set if the function belongs to a struct generated from template (ImVector_ImWchar)
-  * nonUDT : if present can be 1 or 2 (explained meaning in usage) if return type was a user defined type
+  * nonUDT : if present the original function was returning a user defined type so that signature has been changed to accept a pointer to the UDT as first argument.
 ### structs_and_enums description
 * Is is a collection with two items:
   * under key enums we get the enums collection in which each key is the enum tagname and the value is an array of the ordered values represented as a collection with keys